schneebergerlab/plotsr/README.md

     --genomes genomes.txt \
     -o ampril_horizon.png
 ```
-Here, genomes.txt is a tab-separated file containing path and names for the genomes.
-A third column can alse be added to customisation visualtion properties of genomes.
+Here, genomes.txt is a tab-separated file containing the path and names for the genomes.
+A third column can also be added to customise the visualisation of genomes.
 ```
 $genomes.txt
 #file	name	tags